Share This Article

-When you hear Rock Mill in Columbus, chances are your mind automatically takes you to the brewery and tavern.
+When you hear Rock Mill in Columbus, chances are your mind automatically takes you to the former brewery and tavern.

+Over the course of hundreds of years, the mill was destroyed and rebuilt several times, changing owners and remaining in operation until 1905.
 But for nearly 100 years, the mill sat vacant and in disrepair.
 In 2003, a restoration process began on the mill, with new siding, windows, shutters, beams, and posts replicated to replace the missing and damaged pieces.

 The mill was donated to Fairfield County Parks in 2017 and when it roared back to life, visitors from around the state and country came to see the old mill in action.